Adventurer13/KSP-AdventurersAdditionsEdits/README.md

 ### [USI Kolonization Systems (includes Karibou, MKS, and WOLF)](https://github.com/UmbraSpaceIndustries/MKS)
 - Modifies `bulkheadProfiles` of some *Karibou*, *MKS*, and *WOLF* parts to a better size.
 - Adds the *'Ranger' Battery Pack* and *'Ranger' Thermal Control System* to USI's "**Kolonization**" category.
+- Adds a few *Karibou* parts to default categories.

 ### [USI Life Support](https://github.com/UmbraSpaceIndustries/USI-LS)
 - Modifies `bulkheadProfiles` of a few parts to a more appropriate size.